 To reach the northern trailhead from US 6, where it meets PA 287 north of Wellsboro, turn left to travel north on PA 287 and then turn left on Patten Road.
 The trailhead is on the left beyond the ice cream shop.

-The reach the southern trailhead from US 220 in Jersey Shore from Lock Haven, take US 220 and exit at Thomas St.; at the top of the hill turn right at the stop sign then head down hill to the first traffic light.
-Turn right onto Railroad and go 2 blocks; the trailhead, restrooms and parking lot is on your right.
+The reach the southern trailhead from US 220 in Jersey Shore from Lock Haven, take US 220 and exit at Thomas Street; at the top of the hill, turn right at the stop sign then head down hill to the first traffic light.
+Turn right onto Railroad and go two blocks; the trailhead, restrooms, and parking lot is on your right.